Dairy Cow Breeds. Best breeds for a family milk cow.

 What they lack in size, they make up for in the quality of milk that they produce.
 They won’t produce the large amounts of milk that some of the other breeds will produce each day, but they are the queens of producing milk with high percentages of fat content.

-This breed of dairy cattle are also very resistant to udder problems and calving issues.
+This breed of dairy cattle is also very resistant to udder problems and calving issues.
 This means that overall, their level of maintenance is lower.

 Jersey cattle are also known for being very docile and easy to handle, although they will spook easily.